sufst/vcu-gui/README.md

 </p>

 ## Installing
-This tool has been compiled for macOS and Windows as a standalone application.
+This tool has been pre-compiled for macOS and Windows as a standalone application.
 The latest release is available [here](https://github.com/sufst/vcu-driver-profile/releases), or use one of the links below for a direct download:

 - [macOS](https://github.com/sufst/vcu-driver-profile/releases/download/v1.0.0/VCU.Driver.Profile.app.zip)
 - [Windows](https://github.com/sufst/vcu-driver-profile/releases/download/v1.0.0/VCU.Driver.Profile.exe)

-The program can also be compiled and run on Linux using `make` and the JUCE project configuration tool (see: [contributing](#contributing)).
+The program can also be compiled and run on Linux using `cmake` and `make` (see: [contributing](#contributing)).

 ## Creating a Profile